Banking and Securities

 The 30-day goal is an industry established best practice.
 The department is nationally accredited by the Conference of State Bank Supervisors, and the National Association of State Credit Union Supervisors.

 Percentage of eligible depository and non-depository examiners with the highest certification available for their level of experience

-The Department of Banking and Securities places high value on employee satisfaction and development to ensure a motivated workforce.
-The department encourages staff to earn certifications relevant to their field of work.
-This is demonstrated by our high percentage of credentialed staff.
+The Department of Banking and Securities encourages staff to earn certifications relevant to their field of work.
 A highly skilled workforce is essential to providing strong regulatory oversight and is a required aspect of accreditation.

 Percentage of all non-depository licensees examined

-The Pennsylvania Department of Banking and Securities licenses more than 30,000 non-bank ("non-depository") lenders, including mortgage brokers, originators, lenders and servicers; auto sales finance companies; debt management and debt settlement companies; check cashers; consumer discount companies; credit services loan brokers; pawnbrokers; and money transmitters.
+The Pennsylvania Department of Banking and Securities licenses more than 37,000 non-bank ("non-depository") lenders, including mortgage brokers, originators, lenders, and servicers; auto sales finance companies; debt management and debt settlement companies; check cashers; consumer discount companies; credit services loan brokers; pawnbrokers; and money transmitters.

-The department routinely conducts examinations of licensees for compliance with the laws and corrective actions are addressed when a violation is uncovered in order to provide relief to the consumer and gain compliance with the law.
+The department routinely conducts examinations of licensees for compliance with the laws and corrective actions are addressed when a violation is uncovered to provide relief to the consumer and gain compliance with the law.